 2022 the dollar is a fiat currency, back by nothing, whose central bank creates by the trillions to buy the majority of all new downgraded Federal debt at non-competitive rates.

-In 2008 politicians discovered “quantitative easing” and quickly realized they could instruct the Federal Reserve to create any amount of money they wanted to spend on nearly anything in the name of “economic stimulus” or “crisis”, following their instructions the Federal Reserve created 8.756 trillion, 7.865 trillion of it since 2008, 4.698 trillion over the last 24 months, total created is expected to top 9 trillion by the end of March 2022.
+In 2008 politicians discovered “quantitative easing” and quickly realized they could instruct the Federal Reserve to create any amount of money they wanted to spend on nearly anything in the name of “economic stimulus” or “crisis”, following their instructions the Federal Reserve created 8.756 trillion, 7.865 trillion of it since 2008, 4.698 trillion over the last 24 months, total created is expected to be nearly 9 trillion by May of 2022.

 How much is 8.756 trillion?
 461 billion more than the total debt of China, 4.698 trillion in 24 months?
 237 billion more than the combined total debt of Brazil, Argentina, Mexico, Turkey, Greece, Russia and Indonesia.